jwzhanggy/tinyBIG/docs/guides/quick_start.md

 ### MNIST Dataloader

-In this quickstart tutorial, we will take the MNIST dataset as an example to illustrate how {{toolkit}} loads data:
+In this quickstart tutorial, we will take the MNIST dataset as an example to illustrate how `tinybig` loads data:

 ```python linenums="1"
 from tinybig.data import mnist